dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/02_bizevents_oneagent_open_pipeline/index.md

 Pipeline:

-In the dropdown list select the following
+In the dropdown list select the following:

 ```text
 Astroshop
 ```

-4. Select the `Add` button
+Select the `Add` button.

 ![Pipeline Dynamic Route Part 2](../../../assets/images/05_bizevents_metric_placeorder_openpipline_rule_4.png)

-5. Select the `Save` button
+Select the `Save` button.

 ```text
 A warning icon with this message will appear "Do you want to save your changes to this table?"
 ```
-Select the `Save` button
+Select the `Save` button.

 ![Pipeline Dynamic Route Part 3](../../../assets/images/05_bizevents_metric_placeorder_openpipline_rule_5.png)